Skip to content

 Include version checking for prerequisite PowerShell modules by using Get-RequiredModule

-# Check for prerequisite PowerShell module versions
+Check prerequisite module versions

 Get-RequiredModule -Name 'Az' -Version '14.4.0'